Are You a Healthy Person? 4 Daily Habits to Boost Your Health

 Another tip is to chew your food slowly and thoroughly.
 A study published in the American Journal of Nutrition states that chewing more decreases the risk for obesity.
 According to their research, people who chew more (around 40 chews per bite) consume 12% fewer calories than people who chew 15 only 15 times per bite.
 So, just chew it!

-Don’t Forget Your Dental Hygiene
+Don’t Forget Proper Dental Hygiene

-Don’t take your teeth for granted — dental hygiene should be an essential part of your daily life.
+Don’t take your teeth for granted — good teeth hygiene should be an essential part of your daily life.
 Keeping your mouth, teeth, and gums clean and healthy by brushing your teeth twice a day and gargling with mouthwash in between brushes can help prevent diseases.
 The Centers for Disease Control and Prevention (CDC) recommends brushing with to protect teeth from plaque and tooth decay, and regular flossing.

 Keep Your Hands Clean